-• Standard schema seem desirable for at least certain classes of OGSA events.
+Standard schema seem desirable for at least certain classes of OGSA events.
 Topics to be addressed include: Is there an "OGSA Event base class"?
 Is there standard content for events, such as source, name, and details?
-We note that there is an OASIS group working on standard schema for Web service events (the OASIS Management Protocol TC).
-Is this group addressing what we need, or are there unique OGSA requirements?

 - Standard interface(s) for communicating events with specified QoS.
 These may be based directly on the Messaging interfaces. - Standard interface(s) for transforming (mediating) events in a manner that is transparent to the endpoints. - Standard interface(s) for reconciling events from multiple sources. - Standard interface(s) for recording events.
 These may be based directly on the Message logging interface(s).